What LPs Won’t Say Out Loud About Your Fund I Deck

 LPs want to know whether your pipeline is real, proprietary, and repeatable.

-- founder relationships you built before you started the fund
+• founder relationships built before the fund existed

-- proof that your access is not dependent on luck, hype, or one warm intro
+• proof your access does not depend on hype, luck, or one warm intro

-This is where a lot of emerging managers get exposed.
+This is where a lot of first-time managers get exposed.

 Did you source the deal?